Frequently asked questions about wedding photography

 I don't take staged, group shots with guests -- because it isn't my strongest suit.
 However, I do include some light-hearted, naturally grouped-together shots with parents, siblings, and your closest pals.

-What kind of images do you include in your wedding package?
+What kind of images do you include in your wedding collections?

 My style is primarily creative documentary.
 And, I capture: